Automotive Window Tinting

 Q: Can window film be applied to any surface?

 A: No. Window film should only be applied to glass surfaces that have a smooth finish since the adhesive is meant to adhere to glass only.
-Plastics, Plexiglass, or Lexan contain too much oil for the film to adhere properly for a long period of time.
+Plastics, Plexiglass, or Lexan contain too much oil for the film to adhere properly for a long period of time and will “gas” over time from the energy of the sun.